9 Favorite Minnesota State Parks

 So many parks (66), so many choices: Minnesota's state park system includes sites on the prairie, among rolling hills and on the cliffs of Lake Superior.
 I camp with my family at several state parks each year and love to hike and explore.
 Here are nine of my favorites.

 In summer, the prairie comes alive at Blue Mounds with prickly pear cactus, wildflowers, birds, bison and fireflies.
 The Sioux quartzite cliff provides fun hiking and incredible views at the southwest corner of Minnesota.
 If you get the chance, reserve one of the park's tipi sites.

-3 Glacial Lakes State Park The rolling hills and crystal-clear, spring-fed water of Signalless Lake in the west-central region of the state make this one of my favorite spots for family camping and swimming.
+The rolling hills and crystal-clear, spring-fed water of Signalless Lake in the west-central region of the state make Glacial Lakes State Park one of my favorite spots for family camping and swimming.
 Take the High Peak Trail for views of the park's cone-shaped hills, called kames, and the water-filled depressions, called kettles.

 I like Crow Wing's roomy and private campsites; it's also a great place to canoe, with a choice of getting out on the Crow Wing or Mississippi rivers.
-Take time to visit the Old Crow Wing Town Site, where signs tell about the history of this 19th century frontier town near present-day Brainerd.
+Take time to visit the Old Crow Wing Town Site, where signs tell about the history of this 19th-century frontier town near present-day Brainerd.

-9 Interstate State Park The park along both the Minnesota and Wisconsin sides of the St. Croix River, about 50 miles northeast of the Twin Cities, boasts dramatic views of the river gorge as well as hundreds of glacial potholes, formed when whirlpools of sand and water from melting glaciers carved deep holes in the rock about 10,000 years ago.
+This park along both the Minnesota and Wisconsin sides of the St. Croix River, about 50 miles northeast of the Twin Cities, boasts dramatic views of the river gorge as well as hundreds of glacial potholes, formed when whirlpools of sand and water from melting glaciers carved deep holes in the rock about 10,000 years ago.
 Explore both parks to learn about the geology of the area as well as to hike to bluff views.

 Read more about Beth Mancuso on her website or follow her on Instagram @intothewild.wego.